Limit theorems for discrete multitype branching processes counted with a characteristic: Introduction

 \section{Introduction}

-Let $J$ be a fixed natural number.
-The general (Crump-Mode-Jagers, or shortly CMJ) branching process with $J$ types is a classical model for an evolving population.
-Given a collection $\Xi\defeq\{\xi^{(i,j)}\}_{i,j\le J}$ of point processes on $(0,\infty)$ the evolution goes as follow.
-We start with the initial ancestor $\varnothing$ of type $i_0\in\{1,\dots,J\}$ at time $0$.
-For any $j\in\{1,\dots,J\}$, $\varnothing$ produces offspring of type $j$ at the times of a point process $\xi^{(i_0,j)}$.
+For a fixed natural number $J$, the general Crump-Mode-Jagers (or shortly CMJ) branching process with $J$ types is a classical model for an evolving population, in which for a collection $\Xi\defeq\{\xi^{(i,j)}\}_{i,j\le J}$ of point processes on $(0,\infty)$, the evolution goes as follow.
+We start with the initial ancestor $\varnothing$ of fixed type $i_0\in\{1,\dots,J\}$ at time $0$, and for any $j\in\{1,\dots,J\}$, $\varnothing$ produces offspring of type $j$ at the times of the point process $\xi^{(i_0,j)}$.
 Every other individual in the process reproduces according to an independent copy of $\Xi$ shifted by the individual's time of birth.
 Thus individuals that are ever born form a multitype Galton-Watson tree $\T$.
-For any $u\in\T$, by $\type(u)$ we denote the type of $u$, i.e., a number from the set $\{1,\dots,J\}$ and by $S(u)$ we denote the time when the individual $u$ is born.
-Now for any $u\in\T$ we can assign a function $\Phi_u$ being an independent copy of some given random function $\Phi:(0,\infty)\times \{1,\dots,J\}\to\R$.
+For any $u\in\T$, by $\type(u)$ we denote the type of $u$, i.e.~a number from the set $\{1,\dots,J\}$ and by $S(u)$ we denote the time when the individual $u$ is born.
+In addition, for any $u\in\T$ we assign a function $\Phi_u$ which is an independent copy of some given random function $\Phi:(0,\infty)\times \{1,\dots,J\}\to\R$.
 The {\it multitype Crump-Mode-Jagers (CMJ) process counted with characteristic $\Phi$} is the process $(Z^\Phi_t)_{t\geq 0}$ defined as